لغة الإشارة لدى الأطفال

 - Ask yourself if they’re hungry.
 They might be hunting for the breast or fidgeting and sucking fingers, your shoulders, or even your nose or chin!

 - Remember they’re learning to talk.
-Regular babbling means they probably just want a chin wag.
+Regular babbling means they probably just want a friendly conversation.

 - See if they want something.
 Once they learn to point, they may get good at giving instructions.